apache/solr-operator/docs/upgrade-notes.md

 ## Upgrade Warnings and Notes

 ### v0.4.0
+- The required version of the [Zookeeper Operator](https://github.com/pravega/zookeeper-operator) to use with this version has been upgraded from `v0.2.9` to `v0.2.12`.
+  If you use the Solr Operator helm chart, then by default the new version of the Zookeeper Operator will be installed as well.
+  Refer to the helm chart documentation if you want to manage the Zookeeper Operator installation yourself.
+  Please refer to the [Zookeeper Operator release notes](https://github.com/pravega/zookeeper-operator/releases) before upgrading.
+  Make sure to install the correct version of the Zookeeper Operator CRDS, as [shown above](#upgrading-the-zookeeper-operator).

 - The deprecated Solr Operator Helm chart option `useZkOperator` has been removed, use `zookeeper-operator.use` instead.
   **Note**: The old option takes a _string_ `"true"`/`"false"`, while the new option takes a _boolean_ `true`/`false`.